tensfeldt/openNCAreport/README.md

 #### Loading a test-case

-To start you load a NCA test-case into the R session with the `load_test_case()` function.
+To start you load a NCA test-case into the R session with `load_test_case()`.
 A test-case in this context corresponds to 4 key data sets:

 - the Analysis Ready Data set (**ARD**)
 - the Model Configuration Template (**MCT**)